Small talk is neither emotionally nor intellectually stimulating, so it can feel like an inefficient use of an

 4. Dare to be honest.

 We often sacrifice expressing our true thoughts and feelings for the sake of politeness.
 But there’s something very authentic — and surprisingly charming — about being completely honest.
-In The Irresistible Introvert, Michaela Chung encourages us to elevate conversations by voicing our honest feelings and thoughts, which can be surprisingly captivating.
+In her book, The Irresistible Introvert, Michaela Chung encourages us to elevate conversations by voicing our honest feelings and thoughts, which can be surprisingly captivating.
 For instance, instead of nodding along and pretending to agree, try saying things like:

 - “To be honest, I don’t go to parties very much.
 I feel pretty overwhelmed being here.”